maxammann/blog/content/posts/2019-05-03-pfsense-telegraf-letsencrypt.md

 # Notes and Links

-See here for a guide to setup telegraf: https://blog.lbdg.me/pfsense-monitoring/
+See here for a guide to setup Telegraf: https://blog.lbdg.me/pfsense-monitoring/